 The area around Depew was originally within the Creek Nation, Indian Territory.
-However, in 1896, the Indians were assigned allotments of land and forced to give up the rest so that the region could be settled by homesteaders.
-The land which would later become Depew was first allotted to Creek Indian, Lydia Barnett, who held title to approximately 115 acres, less six acres reserved for the St. Louis and San Francisco Railroad.
-When the railroad came through in 1898 a small settlement known as Hall developed near the tracks.
+However, in 1896, the Indians were assigned allotments of land and forced to give up the rest so that homesteaders could settle the region.
+The land which would later become Depew was first allotted to Creek Indian Lydia Barnett, who held title to approximately 115 acres, less than six acres reserved for the St. Louis and San Francisco Railroad.
+When the railroad came through in 1898, a small settlement known as Hall developed near the tracks.

 The town of Depew began after W. F. Malley, a Bristow citizen, was told about some prime land available that was filled with wildlife and surrounded by good timber.
 The St. Louis and San Francisco Railroad had already come through in 1898, and the land would be perfect for commercial use.
 Malley visited the site on January 15, 1901.
 Returning to Bristow the next day, he and a man named Henry W. Sims bought the property for $10 an acre.

-Up until this time, all the roads in and around Depew were still dirt, but when Route 66 began to be built this would change.
+Up until this time, all the roads in and around Depew were still dirt, but when Route 66 began to be built, this would change.
 When completed in 1927, Depew was accessible by a paved highway.
 The route went right through town on top of the hill, bringing with it all manner of new travelers through the growing community.
-From 1925 to 1930s a very strong Chamber of Commerce also operated, boasting at its peak, 106 members.
+From 1925 to the 1930s, a very strong Chamber of Commerce also operated, boasting at its peak, 106 members.

-However, Depew, like so many other cities began to suffer with the arrival of the Great Depression in 1929.
+However, like so many other cities, Depew began to suffer from the arrival of the Great Depression in 1929.
 Unfortunately, the oil boom was waning at the same time.
 Depew reported a peak population of 1,126 in 1930.
-Over the next several decades, Depew suffered as many people left, businesses closed, the Chamber of Commerce folded and even houses were moved out of town.
+Over the next several decades, Depew suffered as many people left, businesses closed, the Chamber of Commerce folded, and even houses were moved out of town.
 By the late 1930s, there were only two grocery stores, one bank, one dry goods store, a hardware store, two service stations, and a few other businesses.
 By 1940, the population had fallen to 876.
 Twenty years later, it was worse, the town then supporting only 686 people.

 Today, this picturesque small town of just about 550 people is, unfortunately, lined with empty business buildings testifying to more prosperous days; however, it still supports an elementary school and a high school.
 The vast majority of people are employed in jobs in Bristow and Sapulpa.